call us: 207-620-6169

-AxcessRescue offers industry specific authorized and competent climber training.
+AxcessRescue offers NATE compliant industry specific telecom authorized and competent climber training.
 Our state of the art facilities in the NYC area, provide unparalleled opportunity for students to climb towers, ladders, and other structure props providing training in the basic fundamentals of climbing and working safely and efficiently at height.
 In addition, basic and advanced rescue techniques are presented to provide for self and co-worker rescues.

 Our courses exceed the NATE CTS Training Standard and we are a NATE member company.
 AxcessRescue Competent Climber programs are approved by general contractors and tower owners.
 In addition, AxcessRescue has been recognized by several major General Contractors including Bechtel and Black & Veatch as an approved training provider.